 4. Intentionally talk about money

-At The Gathering, we have been willing to talk about giving from the beginning, although this was the first time we put everything into it – six weeks of preaching, core group teachings, etc. But weaving that message throughout everything we did showed people that we think it’s important and we’re serious about it.
+At our church, we have been willing to talk about giving from the beginning, although this was the first time we put everything into it – six weeks of preaching, core group teachings, etc. But weaving that message throughout everything we did showed people that we think it’s important and we’re serious about it.
 We need to talk about the hard topics and squirm a little to grow in our generosity.
 We actually took the approach that if people didn’t want to hear about money or giving, then this wasn’t the church for them.
 But hardly anything negative happened as a result of that.
 People stayed and grew and gave.

 I have since intentionally been working generosity messages into other sermons here and there.
 The One Fund approach we have now embraced helps to normalize the conversation about money and the church.
 As a pastor, I can reinforce that message throughout my preaching/teaching schedule.

 I recently shared a single message on giving – the story of Zaccheus.
 A man was in attendance – his very first visit to our church!
 After the service, he said he had needed to hear that message and asked if we could meet later in the week.
 So we shared a meal and he again told me how he had needed to hear that sermon.
 Early in the meeting he took out his checkbook and set it on the table.
 He had forgotten to give his offering in the service, and asked if I would take it back to the church for him after we met.
 We talked about the ministry of the church, and our vision for the future.
 I answered all of his questions.
-He wanted to be a part of what God is doing at The Gathering.
+He wanted to be a part of what God is doing at the church.
 As we prepared to leave, he handed me the largest check I’d even received in all my years of ministry.
 It was unbelievable, and it was all to be used to fulfill the vision I had shared.
 Wow!

 People with high financial capacity need someone to talk to about what God has given them and how best to steward those resources.
 In fact, the more wealthy they are, the more they need trusted people to engage with in a healthy way.
 Jesus went right to Zaccheus.
 We should follow his lead with the people he puts in our path.